Shigeaki-Kanatani/Probe_Design_ver2/README.md

 TCTGACAAGTCTACTGTAGTGTACATGCATGTTTATGTATTGACACAGAAAGAAAATTATTGCTTATAAA
 ATGAATGCTTCTCAATAAACAGAATCTTGCCCCCAA

-2. Make a folder structure as bellow:
+## 2. Make a folder structure as below:

    Main folder: Gene_name_organism
       Save the fasta file with the corresponding accession ID ended in .fasta